 general link: center_of_mass_2d.html).

-Something which everyone knows (even if they don't know they know it) is to
+Something which everyone knows (even if they don't know they know it) is in order to

 center of mass must be above